-Benefits of Component X are expected to be distributed Basin-wide by contributing to the sustainability of the groundwater basin and the stabilization of the groundwater table, and therefore will benefit all URCs.
-Attachment 4 Page \\\\ shows a map of URCs in the subbasin.
+Benefits of Component 5 are expected to be distributed Basin-wide by contributing to the sustainability of the groundwater basin and the stabilization of the groundwater table, and therefore will benefit all URCs.
+Figure 2 in Attachment 4 shows a map of URCs in the subbasin.

-The component will benefit SDACs.
-A map of DACs and SDACs is presented in Attachment 4 Page \\\\.
 By land area, 1% of the Basin is in a SDAC and 26% of the Basin is in a DAC.
 The identified SDACs represent 6% of the population in the Basin, or about 3,000 people.
 The identified DACs represent 29% of the population in the Basin, or about 14,000 people.

 The Buena Vista Rancheria of Me-Wuk Indians tribe relies on groundwater as their water supply.
 The Wilton Rancheria tribal lands are located adjacent to the Cosumnes River.
 The Wilton Rancheria tribe mission statement states, "The Department of Environmental Resource shall assess, conserve, monitor, preserve, protect, and restore tribal resources to enhance the environment within the Tribe's Territory."
 The Cosumnes River is within the Tribe's territory and is a valuable resource to them.
-The lone Band of Miwok is a public water supplier within the basin and has at least two groundwater wells.
+The lone Band of Miwok Indians is a public water supplier within the basin and has at least two groundwater wells.
+By contributing to groundwater sustainability, the Component will support the water needs of these tribes.

-Benefits of Component X are expected to be distributed Basin-wide by contributing to the sustainability of the groundwater basin and the stabilization of the groundwater table, so approximately \$ of the project budget will benefit the SDACs if calculated on a per-acre basis or \$ on a population basis.
+Benefits of Component 5 are expected to be distributed Basin-wide by contributing to the sustainability of the groundwater basin and the stabilization of the groundwater table, so approximately \$270,883 of the project budget will benefit the URCs including DACs and SDACs if calculated on a per-acre basis or \$346,708 on a population basis.